akshkapoor/ML_Projects/README.md

 # ML_Projects
-This Repository Contains all the Case Studies/Projects along with the datasets.
+This Repository Contains all the Case Studies/Projects Python Code along with the datasets.